 NEW!
 Bring your gently used hard & soft cover books to Alpha Ridge.
 In partnership with Discover Books, all books will be redistributed to support local literacy efforts or recycled or resold depending on condition.
 Check out their website for more information and a list of other drop-off locations.

 Note: Until further notice, The Loading Dock will NOT be accepting donations due to COVID-19.

 The Loading Dock, a nonprofit organization collects new and reusable building materials for revitalizing low-income housing projects.

 Items Accepted: Banisters, bathtubs, cabinets, countertops, doors, hardware, lighting fixtures, lumber, molding, plumbing fixtures, shelving, stairs, toilets, windows and other building materials.
 Please donate reusable materials only.
 For a tax receipt, please bring material the 1st Saturday of each month 9:00 a.m. to 1:00 p.m.

 NOTE: The materials that are collected are for REUSE.
 Howard County and the Loading Dock reserve the right to refuse any materials deemed unfit.
-If you have any questions about what is acceptable, please call THE LOADING DOCK at (410) 558-3625.

 Items Accepted: Moving boxes, appliance boxes, storage boxes, and shipping boxes, etc. Please flatten.